scality/Zenko-RFCs/docs/release/disconnecting.md

 * Create a build chain that outputs the desired installation code and packages.
 * Trigger integration tests that ensure all selected projects interoperate effectively.
 * Document the product's services; how to install, configure, run, and monitor the product; and how to solve product issues.
-* Offer [release notes](./release-notes.md) that document changes in the project's function and features.
+* Offer release notes that document changes in the product's function and features.

 Product releases are driven by customer needs and are not defined within the object squad.
 The object squad, however, is responsible for making project releases available to the product and for helping integrate the projects into the product.